Minepas87/RetroPie-Switch/README.md

 # RetroPie Switch

-This is the repo than help you to create a Nintendo Switch style RetroPie console!
+This is the repo that will help you create a Nintendo Switch-style RetroPie console!

-Required:
+Requirements:
 - Raspberry Pi
 - Micro SD (min 8GB)
 - Input method (keyboard *and* controller is preferred)